kolypto/py-good/README.rst

    E.g. if an invalid value was encountered at ['a'].b[1], then path=['a', 'b', 1].
 -  ``validator``: The validator that has failed: a schema item
+-  ``**info``: Custom values that might be provided by the validator.
+No built-in validator uses this.

 ``Invalid.enrich()``
 ~~~~~~~~~~~~~~~~~~~~